 Anyone who suffers from any mental illness should perform the following actions:

 1. Recognise that Allah SWT is Perfect, the most Kind, the most Loving and free of all blame.

 2. Recognise that Allah SWT only tests those He loves.

-3. Recognise that you and no-one else is guilty of dealing with the matter in a negative manner.
+4. Recognise that you and no-one else is guilty of dealing with the matter in a negative manner.

-5. Recognise that this mental illness has come from you following your Nufs and being negative.
+6. Recognise that this mental illness has come, from you following your Nufs and being negative.

 Understand this prayer (Du’a) made by Prophet Yunus and apply it to yourself.